I Interviewed 16 House Candidates in Two Days and Survived

 Nancy Pelosi causes smart people to say strange things.
 Whenever we brought up the former speaker and whether she should continue to be the leader of the House Democrats, candidates were often flummoxed that we would even ask.
 These smart and successful challengers with advanced degrees, some of whom were involved in military operations in foreign theaters, suddenly lost the ability to think in advance and address a reasonable situation that could happen 12 months from now.
 Some claimed they had never even considered how they’d vote for party leadership given the opportunity.
 Many of the Democrats were dismissive of the suggestion that the congresswoman from San Francisco would be a factor in their campaigns, which was either a rehearsed talking point or a precursor to a rude awakening when they later learn how Republicans message their campaigns.

 Apparently, centrism and independence are a frame of mind, not a policy position.
-If I took a drink of water every time I heard the words independent and open-minded from a candidate, I would have been a well-hydrated chap.
-They all articulated issues they cared about, including health care, education and national security, but when asked for specific policies ripe for bipartisan consensus, many candidates struggled to come up with something tangible.
+If I took a drink of water every time I heard the word “independent” or “open-minded” from a candidate, I would have been a well-hydrated chap.
+They all named issues they care about, including health care, education and national security, but when asked for specific policies ripe for bipartisan consensus, many candidates struggled to come up with something tangible.
 Clearly, they know the swing voters they need to reach aren’t going to be enticed by dogmatic partisan rhetoric, and they hope that discussing their pragmatic personalities will speak for their ability to sometimes buck the party.

 Get breaking news alerts and more from Roll Call on your iPhone or your Android.